CooperUnion/selfdrive/docs/contributing.md

 part of having PRs is that the Lab can give you feedback on your work so that we can all converge on an ideal solution.

+## Remember to Credit Yourself

+Most important of all, don't forget to credit yourself!
+No matter how small your contribution, make sure to add your name, in alphabetical order, to [the list of contributors]!
+At the end of the day, it's people like you that make this resource a possibility!

 [cc by-nc-sa 4.0]: https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode
 [git lfs]: https://git-lfs.com/
 [pre-commit hook]: https://github.com/CooperUnion/selfdrive/blob/dev/.pre-commit-config.yaml
+[the list of contributors]: contributors.md
 [`git blame`]: https://git-scm.com/docs/git-blame
 [`git log`]: https://git-scm.com/docs/git-log
 [`mdbook`]: https://rust-lang.github.io/mdBook/